Filmmaker, Writer, and Social Media Manager in Cheshire, Chester, UK

 Vicky Video at your service.
 I'm a space sector video blogger and I make marketing videos that get results.
 Marketers who use video grow revenue 49% faster year on year than those who don't, so if there's an area of your space business you would like to increase dramatically, we should be talking.

 My videos are different from other corporate videos: because I'm presenter, voice over and marketer in one package, you get a personality fronting your brand, which helps grow trust and authority with your target market.
-So much corporate video is bland and passive, but having a lively presenter with fire in her eyes could be the difference between a video with a few hundred views or tens of thousands.
+So much corporate video is generic and passive, but having a lively presenter with fire in her eyes could be the difference between a video with a few hundred views or tens of thousands.

 I can help with bringing dry, technical products to life - why write pages of dry technical spec when a one-minute explainer video can persuade your potential customers to take action much more effectively?